Going for gold is the 3,000-year-old investment strategy. So is it the right choice for investors in Ireland?

 Are there other ways to invest in gold?

-The third principal way to gain exposure to the gold price is to focus on companies who have exposure to the gold price.
+The third principal way to gain exposure to the gold price is to focus on companies which have exposure to the gold price.
 The share prices of gold miners are typically closely related to the price of gold.

 But for investors who want a diversified, easy-to-manage portfolio, direct investment in gold miners is probably not the way forward.